EphraimFriedman/Restaurant-review/part-3/README.md

 ## Summary

-In Part 3 of the assessment, we will demonstrate our proficiency in building web-stack applications: user authentication, associations, validations, controllers, views, etc. Even a little bit of CSS.
+In Part 3 of the assessment, you'll build a web-stack application: controllers, views, user authentication, database migrations, model validations, associations, etc.  This is an opportunity to demonstrate your proficiency in the core skills from Phase 2.

 ### Site Overview